Deadlines & Pricing

-If interested in The Festival Doc Shop and The Doc Shop Online, please mark the appropriate boxes noted in the Terms and Conditions section of the entry form.
+If interested in The Doc Shop, please mark the appropriate boxes noted in the Terms and Conditions section of the entry form.

 At the end of the form, you will be asked to make a credit card payment.
 All major credit cards are accepted.
 If you get an error message, please call your bank as we have found that some banks block the transaction.

-Step 2: Send Us Your Screeners or Vimeo Link
+Step 2: Send Us Your Online Screener or Link

-A. Put the link and password in the online submission form under the section titled “Screener Information.”
+Copy and Paste the link and password into the online submission form under the section titled "Screener Information."